kiharalab/DAQ/result/README.md

 2. 2566_3J6B_9_new.mrc: Resized map file with grid_size=1.
 3. 2566_3J6B_9.trimmap: an input file for the network that saves the normalized box input.
 4. prediction.txt: a prediction output file by the network, which includes all our predicted probabilities for all input boxes of the map.
+   For each line, colum are corresponding to 0-2:xyz, 3-22:AA type Probabilities, 23-28: Atom Probabilities, 29-31: Secondary structure Probabilities.
-5. daq_raw_score.pdb: an output pdb with raw score, where the score is directly computed by the network without window average.
+6. daq_raw_score.pdb: an output pdb with raw score, where the score is directly computed by the network without window average.
 For each ATOM line, the Amino-Acid Type scores (AAscores) are saved in b-factor column.
 The "#ATOM=" lines indicate the C-alpha ATOM scores and AA scores.
 ```
 ATOM      0  CA  VAL 9  29     375.211 218.122 165.067  1.00 -2.37
 #ATOM= 0.440 AA= -2.370